 Real-time visibility yields better insights

-Bingham and his staff also enjoy using Adaptive OfficeConnect for reporting automation because it has significantly shortened financial reporting timelines.
-Each month, the finance staff needs to generate several reports for each major account and each product category, and with Adaptive OfficeConnect, ZAGG is saving a full day's work of two people every month, averaging a savings of 24 days of reporting work over a year.
+Bingham and his staff also enjoy using OfficeConnect for reporting because it has significantly shortened financial reporting timelines.
+Each month, the finance staff needs to generate several reports for each major account and each product category.
+With Adaptive Insights, ZAGG is saving a full day's work of two people every month, averaging a savings of 24 days of reporting work over a year.

-"With the Adaptive Suite, my role is much more strategic.
+"With Adaptive Insights, my role is much more strategic.
 My team and I spend more time helping drive decisions rather than building reports," Bingham said.
 "It's a huge benefit to be able to really contribute to the success of the company."